rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

     144:  ['mil', 'stut', 'qut'] , credibility : 0.300
     145:  ['mil', 'stut', 'tud'] , credibility : 0.300

-In :numref:`robustCircuits`, we notice 2 circuits of length 4 (see circuits #1 and #83).
+In :numref:`robustCircuits`, we notice, for instance, two outranking circuits of length 4 (see circuits #1 and #83).
 Let us explore below the bipolar-valued robust outranking characteristics :math:`r(x \succsim y)` of the first circuit.

 .. code-block:: pycon
    :name: robustDenotation